SuiMachine/Deadly-Premonition-2---Sui-s-hack/README.md

    * Texture Resolution
    * Far Plane Distance
 * Option to skip splash screens / intros
-* Runtime button prompt replacement with buttons prepared for Xbox and Playstation controllers.
+* Runtime button prompt replacement with buttons prepared for Xbox and Playstation controllers (make sure to correct bindings in Steam Input).
+* Bugfix: Corrected Electrical Wires bounds to be rendered correctly (Fix geometry).
 * A basic GUI available for configuring the mod available under F11.

 # Experimental features